Who Is Liable in a Semi-Truck Crash, the Driver or the Company?

 Proving Fault in a Semi-Truck Crash

-If you want to evaluate your options for a lawsuit after a semi-truck accident, it’s important to call a personal injury lawyer who has experience with truck crashes.
+If you want to evaluate your options for a lawsuit after a semi-truck accident, it’s important to call a truck accident lawyer in Mobile who has experience with truck crashes.
 They could look at your proof to determine who was at fault.
 Proof could include the police record, your medical record, footage of the crash, pictures you took of the crash and of your injuries, and witness statements.
 They can also examine maintenance and employee records, driver’s log books, and the driver’s black box.

 If a lawyer cannot prove it with the evidence provided, then they could call in an accident reconstruction expert who will be able to analyze the crash and possibly determine who was at fault.